Tzami Tzentit: June 2020

-Vandalism with Molotov cocktails took place, with racist statements left on walls.
-Tzentit Mosque was attacked with molotov bombs on 1 June 2020, same night racist statements were sprayed on the walls.
-The incident was mentioned in the Turkish newspaper Hürriyet and discussed by all political parties in Cyprus Republic and by the president of Northern Cyprus.
-The Mayor of Limassol next day assured that actions will be taken so that such incidents cannot easily take place in future.
+On 1 June 2020, Tzentit Mosque was attacked with molotov bombs and racist statements were sprayed on the walls.
+The incident was mentioned in the Turkish newspaper Hürriyet and discussed by all political parties in the Republic of Cyprus and by the president of Northern Cyprus.
+The Mayor of Limassol, Nicos Nicolaides, in the next day assured that actions will be taken so that such incidents cannot easily take place in future.